 The Director of the CDC – Dr. Tom Frieden said, “Many women of reproductive age are taking these medicines and may not know they are pregnant and therefore may be unknowingly exposing their unborn child.”

-In addition to the underlying problems to the unborn child – pregnant females using heroin are far less likely to be seen for their first and second trimester prenatal care.
+In addition to the underlying problems to the unborn child – pregnant females using large amounts of opioids during pregnancy and/or heroin are far less likely to be seen for their first and second trimester prenatal care.